69kV line projects boost reliability

-There are currently no projects in the construction phase.
+This 69kV project is currently in the construction phase.

 Typically, new 69kV lines are built on a mix of steel and wood poles approximately 65 feet tall.
 The span between poles would be 220 feet to 400 feet, depending upon the location of any existing power lines.
 In some cases, rebuilding an existing 69kV line to double circuit can eliminate the need for a new pole line.

 SRP does not, as usual practice, place 69kV lines underground.
 Standard construction for 69kV lines is overhead due to the time and expense of burying lines of this voltage.
 In addition, there are often underground conflicts that must be considered, including: